ghfilip/test_gsjwt/README.md

 }
 ```

-- User signUp.
+- User login.
-After you run the login mutation, put the token into Insomnia Auth Barer, so you can provide the auth token to the app.
+After you run the login mutation, put the token into Insomnia Auth Barer, so you can provide the auth token to the app for the next calls.
 ```bash
 mutation {
   login(userName: "test_user", password: "test") {